Tuesday, June 30, 2015

 “You can do it tomorrow!” her mother said.
 Then, she placed the finished letters back on Madison’s desk.
 “You have enough to do right now!”

-“If I study for a half-an-hour, can you please just take me the post office before dinner, so I can get the letters out tonight, and they will arrive on time!”
+“If I study for a half an hour, can you please just take me the post office before dinner, so I can get the letters out tonight, and they will arrive on time!”
 Madison said.
 “Will you help me carol for the neighbors on Christmas Day?
 I will sing.
 You can take the pictures for my pen pals.”

 “If you study for a solid 30 minutes, I will take you to the post office, and then you come right back and continue studying!” her mother said.
 “This is my peace offering.”